 Classical Pilates sticks as closely as possible to Joseph Pilate’s original work.
-This means his original exercises and the order in which they were performed and how the system works as you move around the studio from one piece or apparatus to another.
-The entire work from mat to reformer to chairs, barrels etc are all interconnecting making it a system of body movement.
+This means his original exercises and the order in which they were performed and how the system works as you move from one piece or apparatus to another.
+The entire work from mat to reformer to chairs, barrels etc are all interconnecting making it a system of full body movement.
 Classical Pilates teachers focus on the entire body, mind and spirit, and not one specific muscle group making “Classical” Pilates more martial arts oriented.

 Clinical Pilates is used by physiotherapists to treat a wide range of injuries and conditions, ranging from low back pain and chronic pain to hypermobility and chronic fatigue syndrome.
-The exercises range from the regular physio rehab exercises and some adapted exercises on the Pilates reformer.
+The exercises range from the regular physio rehab exercises and some adapted Pilates exercises on the contemporary reformer.
 Regular Pilates is conducted by a Pilates instructor, whereas Clinical Pilates is prescribed and supervised by a Clinical Pilates trained Physiotherapist or Exercise Physiologist.
 If the teacher is not a physiotherapist or exercise physiologist then should not claim to teach “Clinical Pilates”.

 I have taught many Instructors who come from a “Contemporary” Pilates background and are interested or curious about the traditional Classical method.

-Most believe that the only difference is that the traditional Pilates relies on a “set order” of repertoire and that the equipment is antiquated and not up with the times!
+Most believe that the only difference is that the traditional Pilates relies on a “set order” of repertoire and that the equipment is antiquated and the method is not up with the times!
 Well that is until they actually experience the method.
 It doesn’t take long before the true difference in the work is understood and the penny drops!

 So is there a big difference in Pilates methods?
 It’s a most resounding yes!